ottigeda/gexperts/branches/formatter/trunk/release/!Readme-Install.txt

 2. Extract all files from the ZIP somewhere
 3. Copy all files from the extracted directory to the GExperts directory.
    (Do *NOT* copy the subdirectories!)
-4. Copy the appropriate GExperts DLL from one of the subdirectories EditorExpert or RegularExpert to the GExperts directory.
+4. Copy the appropriate GExperts DLL from the subdirectory DLLs to the GExperts directory.
 5. Copy the files from the subdirectory FromRegularRelease to the GExperts directory.
 6. Copy the appropriate cmd from the install subdirectory.
 To the GExperts